DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 - name that tune - 10 min
   - it's been a minute
+- The next journal's will be due in a week from Tuesday.
+This should give you more time to do the graphical analysis.
+I'll post full instructions by Friday.
 - The grades were pretty good, so let's move onto the next frequency group:
 - Quiz 7 practice - **1 octave, 1 band, +12 dB/- 12 dB, pink noise, sound file, freq 2000 - 16000 Hz**
 - [The Illusion of Space as an Element of Recording](../lectures/week-8/space/)